furtitude: (070)

 The biggest issues that might come up in play are:

-Child murder: Little Cato's father (adopted, though Little Cato didn't know initially know Avocato killed his real parents) was the general of a fascist dictator who believed in his lies of building a universe with prosperity and order.
+Child murder: Little Cato's father Avocato (adopted, though Little Cato didn't know initially know Avocato killed his real parents) was the general of a fascist dictator, Lord Commander, who believed in his lies of building a universe with prosperity and order.
 At one point, Lord Commander demanded all his generals kill one of their children to prove their loyalty.
-Little Cato and the other children were taken to a field and he saw all the other children shot to death around him.
+Little Cato and the other children were taken to a field and he saw all the other children shot to death around him, execution style.
 His father Avocato was the only parent to refuse to shoot his child, instead shooting his two guards and trying to take his son and run.
 Lord Commander separated the two and kept Little Cato imprisoned to control Avocato and keep him under his thumb, using Avocato as a bounty hunter.

-Child abuse: While imprisoned, Little Cato was actively taunted and verbally abused by Lord Commander and Viro, and sometimes physically abused.
+Child abuse: While imprisoned, Little Cato was actively taunted and verbally abused by Lord Commander and Viro, and canon shows they didn't hesitate to physically abuse him as well.
 While there were times he was prepared for this, like when he attacked Viro to try to escape, he could also earn blows just for pissing Lord Commander off by being rebellious and sarcastic.
 They also weren't above degrading actions like splattering food on him by throwing a food tray at him.
+Viro has huge claws so it also wouldn't be out there to assume he probably has a few scars under his fur.

-Parental death: Little Cato has lost his father Avocato twice, first after Avocato saved him from a mine and blew up instead and later when Avocato was saved through time travel shenanigans, possessed by the series' bad guy, and Little Cato had to shoot him to protect his adopted human father Gary Goodspeed.
+Parental death: Little Cato has lost his father Avocato twice, first after Avocato saved him from a mine and blew up, falling out of the ship, and later when Avocato was saved through time travel shenanigans, possessed by the series' bad guy, and Little Cato had to shoot him to protect his adopted human father Gary Goodspeed.
 Little Cato thought at the time that he'd killed him.

 Psychosis: When their ship hit a time anomaly and were caught in a time shard, half the ship had time move faster.
 In the side where Little Cato was trapped, sixty years passed in what was only a few minutes to the outside universe, before his crew could break the shard and free him.
 During that time Little Cato was completely alone and was shown to have broken down and become completely psychotic, hallucinating that the crew was with him on the other side.
 Reverting to his younger self has changed that situation by pushing his brain back to the state it was in as a teenager, and those years have been carefully locked away in his head where he tries to pretend they didn't happen, calling it a "pain spot," but it is something that may come up at some point depending on plots.

 1) Opt out of being tagged by him entirely.
-While it's easy to avoid having him bring things up as he tries to avoid discussing these things at times, and I'm always cool with avoiding tagging someone.
+While it's easy to avoid having him bring things up as he tries to avoid discussing these things at times, I'm always cool with avoiding tagging someone.
+(If you still want to chill together as players, I also play another character who's an adult, with different issues, if you'd like to have some alternate CR.)

 Post screened for privacy.